avinashbabudonthu/devops/git/ssh.md

 ```
 * Congratulations, now you can use your connect to your github account using the ssh key !!!
 * Now you can clone your github repository using ssh command.
-* In github, copy the ssh clone link for a repository.
+* In github, copy the ssh clone link for a repository\
 ![picture](images/ssh-url.jpg)
 * Open terminal and go to the folder where you want to clone the repository.
 Then clone the repository using the clone command as below
 ```